Trevo525/Trevo525.github.io/_posts/2021-08-23-Windows-Fresh-Install-Setup-Guide.md

 summary: Guide to help setup Windows after a clean install.
 ---

 This guide is intended to help setup a fresh install of Windows.
 Basically a personal checklist but I made it public so that other people can benefit from it as well.
-I will look at Pull requests but, if you don't explain why your changes are better, I will most likely reject it.

 **Note**: Any article linked in this guide will be followed by [[A](https://web.archive.org/)].
 This is an Archive.org link through their [Wayback Machine](https://web.archive.org/) service.
 This allows me to save the exact state of the article.
 If in the future, any links break, the [[A](https://web.archive.org/)] can be used to see what I saw at the time of adding the article to this guide.
 I would still use the regular links first and keep the Wayback Machine link as a backup just in case they make any corrections that might be helpful.